Fluorescent nanosensors detect pathogens

-Newswise — An interdisciplinary research team from Bochum, Duisburg and Zurich has developed a new approach to construct modular optical sensors which are capable of detecting viruses and bacteria.
-For this purpose, the researchers used fluorescent carbon nanotubes with a novel type of DNA anchors that act as molecular handles.
-The anchor structures can be used to conjugate biological recognition units such as antibodies aptamers to the nanotubes.
-The recognition unit can subsequently interact with bacterial or viral molecules to the nanotubes.
-These interactions effect the fluorescence of the nanotubes and increase or decrease their brightness.
+Newswise — A collaborative team of researchers hailing from Bochum, Duisburg, and Zurich has devised an innovative method for constructing modular optical sensors capable of detecting viruses and bacteria.
+The key component in this approach is the use of fluorescent carbon nanotubes with a new type of DNA anchors, acting as molecular handles.
+These anchor structures facilitate the attachment of biological recognition units, such as antibodies or aptamers, to the nanotubes.
+Consequently, these recognition units can interact with bacterial or viral molecules present on the nanotubes, influencing their fluorescence and altering their brightness.

-A team consisting of Professor Sebastian Kruss, Justus Metternich and four co-workers from Ruhr University Bochum (Germany), the Fraunhofer Institute for Microelectronic Circuits and Systems and the ETH Zurich reported their findings in the Journal of the American Chemical Society, published online on 27 June 2023.
+The team, led by Professor Sebastian Kruss, alongside Justus Metternich and four other colleagues from Ruhr University Bochum (Germany), the Fraunhofer Institute for Microelectronic Circuits and Systems, and the ETH Zurich, has shared their breakthrough findings in the Journal of the American Chemical Society.
+The publication was made available online on 27th June 2023.

 Straightforward customisation of carbon nanotube biosensors

-The team used tubular nanosensors that were made of carbon and had a diameter of less than one nanometre.
-When irradiated with visible light, carbon nanotubes emit light in the near-infrared range.
-Near-infrared light is not visible to the human eye.
-However, it is perfect for optical applications, because the level of other signals in this range is highly reduced.
-In earlier studies, Sebastian Kruss’ team had already shown how the fluorescence of nanotubes can be manipulated in order to detect vital biomolecules.
-Now, the researchers searched for a way to customise the carbon sensors for use with different target molecules in a straightforward manner.
+The research team utilized tubular nanosensors composed of carbon with a diameter of less than one nanometer.
+These carbon nanotubes exhibit light emission in the near-infrared range when subjected to visible light, a range invisible to the human eye but ideal for optical applications due to its reduced interference from other signals.
+Previous studies by Sebastian Kruss' team had already demonstrated how nanotube fluorescence could be manipulated for detecting vital biomolecules.
+Now, the focus was on customizing these carbon sensors to efficiently detect various target molecules.

-The key to success were DNA structures with so-called guanine quantum defects.
-This involved linking DNA bases to the nanotube to create a defect in the crystal structure of the nanotube.
-As a result, the fluorescence of the nanotubes changed at the quantum level.
-Additionally, the defect acted as a molecular handle that allowed to introduce a detection unit, which can be adapted to the respective target molecule for the purpose of identifying a specific viral or bacterial protein.
-“Through the attachment of the detection unit to the DNA anchors, the assembly of such a sensor resembles a system of building blocks – except that the individual parts are 100,000 times smaller than a human hair,” outlines Sebastian Kruss.
+The key to their success lay in DNA structures featuring guanine quantum defects.
+These structures involved linking DNA bases to the nanotubes, creating defects in the nanotube's crystal structure.
+Consequently, the fluorescence of the nanotubes underwent quantum-level changes.
+Additionally, these defects acted as molecular handles, enabling the introduction of a detection unit that could be tailored to specific target molecules, facilitating the identification of particular viral or bacterial proteins.
+Sebastian Kruss aptly describes the assembly of such a sensor as akin to a system of building blocks, except on a scale where individual parts are 100,000 times smaller than a human hair.

 Sensor identifies different bacterial and viral targets

-The group showcased the new sensor concept using the SARS CoV-2 spike protein as an example.
-To this end, the researchers used aptamers, that bind to the SARS CoV-2 spike protein.
-“Aptamers are folded DNA or RNA strands.
-Due to their structure, they can selectively bind to proteins,” explains Justus Metternich.
-“In the next step, one could transfer the concept to antibodies or other detection units.”
+The research team demonstrated the novel sensor concept using the SARS-CoV-2 spike protein as a case study.
+For this purpose, they employed aptamers capable of binding specifically to the SARS-CoV-2 spike protein.
+Justus Metternich explains that aptamers are structured DNA or RNA strands that exhibit selective binding to proteins.
+The researchers also suggested the possibility of extending this concept to include antibodies or other types of detection units.

-The fluorescent sensors indicated the presence of the SARS-CoV-2 protein with a high degree of reliability.
-The selectivity of sensors with guanine quantum defects was higher than the selectivity of sensors without such defects.
-Moreover, the sensors with guanine quantum defects were more stable in solution.
-“This is an advantage if you think about measurements beyond simple aqueous solutions.
-For diagnostic applications, we have to measure in complex environments e.g. with cells, in the blood or in the organism itself,” says Sebastian Kruss, who heads the Functional Interfaces and Biosystems Group at Ruhr University Bochum and is a member of the Ruhr Explores Solvation Cluster of Excellence (RESOLV) and the International Graduate School of Neuroscience.
+The fluorescent sensors exhibited a high level of accuracy in detecting the presence of the SARS-CoV-2 protein.
+Sensors with guanine quantum defects displayed superior selectivity compared to those without such defects.
+Additionally, sensors with guanine quantum defects demonstrated increased stability in solution, which is advantageous for diagnostic applications that involve measurements in complex environments, such as with cells, in the bloodstream, or within the organism itself.
+Sebastian Kruss, heading the Functional Interfaces and Biosystems Group at Ruhr University Bochum and affiliated with the Ruhr Explores Solvation Cluster of Excellence (RESOLV) and the International Graduate School of Neuroscience, emphasized the significance of this stability for advanced diagnostic purposes.

 MEDIA CONTACTRegister for reporter access to contact details